ansible/awx/docs/docsite/rst/quickstart/create_credential.rst

 .. index::
    single: credentials; create

-Credentials authenticate the controller user to launch Ansible playbooks, which can include passwords and SSH keys, against inventory hosts.
-You can also require the controller user to enter a password or key phrase when a playbook launches using the credentials feature of the controller.
+Credentials authenticate the AWX user to launch Ansible playbooks, which can include passwords and SSH keys, against inventory hosts.
+You can also require the AWX user to enter a password or key phrase when a playbook launches using the credentials feature of AWX.

 Access the list of credentials by clicking **Credentials** from the left navigation bar.